In this page

 - Not take more in Welsh rates of income tax from Welsh families for at least as long as the economic impact of coronavirus lasts.

-- Explore and develop effective tax, planning and housing measures – which could include local rates of Land Transaction Tax – to ensure the interests of local people are protected.
+- Develop further effective tax, planning and housing measures to ensure the interests of local people are protected.

 - Strengthen the autonomy and effectiveness of local government to make them more successful in delivering services.